GRAYgoose124/cypress/README.md

 with pyside2:
     > poetry install [-E pyside2]

-On windows you may need to install the latest graphviz and install pygraphviz with something akin to:
+On windows you may need to install the latest Graphviz to your PATH and install pygraphviz with something akin to:

     pip install --global-option=build_ext --global-option="-IC:\Program Files\Graphviz\include" --global-option="-LC:\Program Files\Graphviz\lib" pygraphviz